lfr/lfr.github.io/fun/_posts/2020-12-13-the-40-year-old-logging-virgin.md

 Obviously, you don't necessarily want to be storing `"{RequestMethod} {RequestPath} returned status {StatusCode} {Status} in {Elapsed} ms"` but hashed to `0xBC116E09` and it looks a lot more like a natural identifier.
 Serilog's `RenderedCompactJsonFormatter` automatically adds this hash to the rendered json, and so does Seq which I'll get to later.

-This is called implicit event types and it's perfect for my needs.
+These implicit event types are perfect for my needs.
 With both my requirements fulfilled, it's time to do the deed.

 ### Warning: may contain traces of F# 🥜